"Workers of the world, unite!" (alternatively "Working men of all countries, unite!")

 - Theories of Surplus Value (1863): A very strong critique of the idea that more material creates more wealth.
 For Marx, it only means more wealth for the wealthy.

-- Capital: Critique of Political Economy, also known as Das Kapital (Volume 1, 1867; Volumes 2 and 3 released posthumously) — his magnum opus.
-He set out to basically write down every single thought he had about economics and society with these books.
+- Capital: Critique of Political Economy, also known as Das Kapital (Volume 1, 1867; Volumes 2 and 3 released posthumously).
+He set out basically to contain all his thoughts about economics and society in these books.
 Since Marx kept putting off finishing the thing for several years, he died before the second and third volumes were fully completed.
 Engels edited them after Marx's death and published them.
 It's massive, so much so that many modern Communist and Marxist movements advise not reading it out of necessity.
 The hardest parts to understand are the opening chapters of Volume 1, which consist of Marx's abstract theories about labour and value.
 This is a pity, because many readers never make it to the later chapters, which contain vivid and harrowing accounts of industrial conditions in 19th-century England, with extensive quotations from government reports on the subject.

 Karl Marx and his works provide examples of:

-- Belief Makes You Stupid: Or, at least, belief makes you think there is eternal paradise awaiting you in the next life to discourage you from improving your lot in this one, and the ruling classes support it only to keep the workers from doing something with their dangerous free time, such as organizing, thinking, and discussing real solutions to their lives.
+- Belief Makes You Stupid: Or, at least, belief makes you erroneously think eternal paradise awaits you in the next life to discourage you from improving your lot in this one, and the ruling classes support it only to keep the workers from doing something with their dangerous free time, such as organizing, thinking, and discussing real solutions to their lives.
+So yeah, belief DOES make you stupid.